RedHatQE/carbon/docs/users/definitions/report.rst

 Carbon's report section declares which test artifacts collected during execution are to be imported into a Report & Analysis system.
 The input for artifact import will depend on the destination system.
-The current support for Reporting systems are:
+The Reporting systems currently supported are:
 :ref:`Polarion<polarion_importing>` and :ref:`Report Portal<report_portal_importing>`

 .. attention::